Breast Milk Or Formula Which Is Best?

 Well, I can’t answer that question because the answer is different for everyone but what I can do is share my experience.
 We’ll start with my daughter …

 The plan was to breastfeed since everyone would go on and on about how much better it would be for me and the baby.
 Being twenty and impressionable that’s why I made the decision to nurse the first time around.
-Not to mention my older sister breastfed both of her kids until they were like 40 lol it seemed like the easiest most natural thing in the world (which it is) but not as easy for everyone.
+Not to mention my older sister breastfed both of her kids until they were like 40 lol.
+It seemed like the easiest most natural thing in the world (which it is) but not as easy for everyone.

-Now lets fast forward 9 years later my son was born and it was time to make a choice and I choose to breastfeed not because of anyone else’s opinions but because it was something I wanted to do.
+Now lets fast forward 9 years later my son was born and it was time to make a choice.
+I choose to breastfeed not because of anyone else’s opinions but because it was something I wanted to do.
 I didn’t have high expectations about “my breastfeeding experience” this time around, in fact, one of the main reasons I wanted to give it a go again was to see if I actually could since I felt like the first time was a total fail.
 The first night in the hospital he wouldn’t drink at all, felt like Deja Vu.

-These are some things I love about breastfeeding…
+Things I love about breastfeeding…

 Holding my baby close, looking into his eyes and feeding him from my own body is a very powerful feeling.

 Formula is really expensive especially when considering you’ll need several cans per month and of course the older the baby gets the more milk they will need.

 It has nearly everything your baby needs to thrive (with the exception of vitamin D) and as your baby changes so does your milk (I think that’s pretty cool) it’s also very gentle on their tiny tummies.

 it seems as if my son is super clingy, a lot more than my daughter was and I know every baby is different but I can’t help but to think breastfeeding plays a big part in that.

 Now let get to formula…

-Freedom – It was easier to work outside the home or go out and enjoy myself because she drank for a bottle.
+It was easier to work outside the home or go out and enjoy myself because she drank for a bottle.

 This one might sound a little silly but I loved how cute some of the bottles were, matching them with her outfits was really fun

 You can keep track of exactly how much your baby is drinking.

 Yes, formula digests slower than breast milk so you don’t have to feed as much.

 Things I don’t like…

 it might take a little time to figure out which type is best for your baby.
 My daughter used to be really gassy and vomit a lot until a found the right match for her.

-More things to carry – like I mentioned before there is the formula, bottles and nursery water it might not sound like much but when your diaper bag is also your purse it’s nice to not have so much to carry every time.
+Like I mentioned before there is the formula, bottles and nursery water it might not sound like much but when your diaper bag is also your purse it’s nice to not have so much to carry every time.

 There are lots of advantages and disadvantages to each method you may choose to feed your baby.
 Research is key.
 There’s so much information out there to comb through to make the best decision for you and your family.
-Don’t let anyone tell you this or that is the best way because what works for them may not work for you, my pros may be your cons etc. When it comes to your baby nearly every choice will be a tough one, just follow your instincts and you’ll make the right one!
+Don’t let anyone tell you this or that is the best way because what works for them may not work for you, my pros may be your cons, etc. When it comes to your baby nearly every choice will be a tough one, just follow your instincts and you’ll make the right one!